-Airbnb positions itself as a hospitality brand aimed at improving customer experience.
-According to Gustaf Alströmer, a growth product manager at Airbnb, the philosophy of the company is to have the users tell the story.
+Airbnb positions itself as an e-hospitality brand aimed at improving the customer experience.
+According to Gustaf Alströmer, a former growth product manager at Airbnb, the philosophy of the company is to have users tell the story.

-Airbnb’s growth strategy is evolving around features that touch non-users – referrals, wish lists, neighborhoods, listings, references, and their amazing blog.
-Word of mouth, though, has proven to be the most efficient growth tool for the rental service.
+Airbnb’s growth strategy revolves around features that touch non-users: referrals, wish lists, neighborhoods, listings, references, and their amazing blog.
+Word of mouth, though, has proven the most efficient growth tool for the rental service.
 Airbnb’s daily bookings tripled when they implemented their referrals program.